Juice Lid Ornament

 You can try using a finish nail to hammer a hole in the lids before you glue them together -- lay the lid on a wood block so as not to damage your work surface, position the nail where you want the hole, and hit the nail with a hammer to drive it through the lid.
 Pull out the nail and repeat for the second lid.

-Once you have made the holes, proceed with adding the images.
-Be sure to align them on the lid so that the hole is at the top of the image -- that way, the ornament will be right side up when it's hanging on the tree.
-When you glue the two lids together, be sure the holes are lined up so you can add the jump ring or string.
+Using tacky glue, stick each image into the recessed side of a lid (the side that would have formed the outside of the lid when it was on the can).
+Be sure to align the image so that the hole is at the top of the image -- that way, the ornament will be right side up when it's hanging on the tree.

 I often add a beaded segment to the top of the ornament.
 I make these from a length of craft wire; make a loop in one end with round-nosed pliers, then string on some beads in colors to match the ornament images.
 Trim the wire to about 1/2 or 3/8" and finish off with a second loop.
 Attach the unit to the top of the ornament with a jump ring.